Notebooks-Now/submission-myst-full/article.md

 # Conclusions

 From the analysis of the earthquake data collected and published by IGN for the period of 11 September through to 9 November 2021.
-Visualization of the earthquake events at different depths appears to confirm the presence of both mantle and crustal reservoirs as proposed by {cite:t}`marrero2019`.
+Visualization of the earthquake events at different depths appears to confirm the presence of both mantle and crustal reservoirs as proposed by @marrero2019.

-+++ {"part":"availability"}

-> Data availability statement should be specified in a separate block with metadata `"part": "availability"`, similar to the abstract.
->
-> AGU requires an Availability Statement for the underlying data needed to understand, evaluate, and build upon the reported research at the time of peer review and publication.

-A web scraping script was developed to pull data into a machine-readable form for analysis.
-That code tool [is available on GitHub](https://github.com/stevejpurves/ign-earthquake-data) along with a copy of recently updated data.